Leadership Institute Seminars and Portfolio Completion Process

 - Personal Development Plan

-Portfolios will be presented to a panel of educators the week of April 22 – 26, 2013.
+Portfolios will be presented to a panel of educators during the spring semester.
 Leadership certificates will be awarded at the Spring Student Affairs Awards Ceremony.

 Questions?
 Contact Todd Snovel, in the Center for Student Engagement, at email@example.com